 So many things are marketed as 99p or similar with an attempt to make it look ‘cheap’, when it really isn’t much of a saving.
 So how does this affect the many common things that ‘use’ the penny as a pricing tool?https://ladyonarock.com/5ri1q6h

-When it comes to how scrapping the 1p could affect property pricing, it could how a very positive effect.
+https://thefactorsof.com/sqmt3ledga When it comes to using the 1p pricing tool in property pricing, it tends to not have a very positive effect.
 Property pricing is of paramount important these days.
 I don’t mean the question of ‘value’ – but instead the art of setting the right price so that the portal searches are optimised.
 For example: you have a house to sell worth approximately £1 million.
 The agent suggests an asking price of £999,999. ”It’s a psychological price point” they tell you.
 I don’t agree.
 At all.
-I say – market at £1,000,000, and here’s why:
+I say – market at £1,000,000, and here’s why:https://fizazzle.com/26ldcgi9

 - £999,999 is a cheap ploy – an ‘Asda’ price.
 Your buyers aren’t daft, so don’t treat them as if they are!
 Give them some respect and a ‘Harrods’ price.
 Make it £1 million straight;

 - £1 million is actually an aspirational price point – your buyers WANT to spend one million pounds on a house, and tell their friends and family that they have done;

 - £1 million is a very confident price – it says “my house is worth a million pounds” £999,999 is apologetic, humble: it says “make me an offer”;

 - £1 million gets your property shown in more searches.
 At £999,999 on Rightmove, your property will only appear in searches up to £1 million.
 At £1,000,000 straight, it appears not only in searches up to £1 million, but also those over: potentially doubling traffic to your property advert.